 This blog isn’t an “autism parent” blog.
 I use this site as a place for my own catharsis, and for information- and experience-sharing.
 Nevertheless, I am a parent, and that part of who I am will, at times, feed into what I think and feel, and, thus, what I write about.
-I am also an … Continue reading Another like me?
+I am also an autistic parent, and now my family has new knowledge.

 Two days ago, my four-year-old daughter received – as I did, two months ago – a formal diagnosis of Autism Spectrum Disorder (deemed synonymous with Asperger Syndrome).
 Like me, she’s #actuallyautistic.

 Unlike many parents of autistic children, I do not feel a hint of “grief” at this news.
 We had a feeling; we did research (in my case that very intensive, exhaustive, and in-depth research that comes of being someone of my neurotype); she had an assessment; and our feeling was confirmed.
 This is who she is.
 She is both wonderful and annoying, just like all four-year-olds.
 And being autistic is part of her identity, her personhood; it always has been.
 We’ve not been robbed of anything.